Are you looking to get back into university but don’t have the qualifications?

 People often wonder whether they’re too old to study.
 Don’t let age put you off as that is simply not true.

-There are no upper age restrictions when it comes to studying an Access to Higher Education Diploma.
+There are no age restrictions when it comes to studying an Access to Higher Education Diploma.
 Allowing you the freedom to pick up your education at any point in your life.

 However, it is not the be all and end all if you don’t have these qualifications.